Virtues: Faith, Hope & Love

 Jesus was reciting the Shema (H8085; "hear" or "listen"), the creed that Jews still confess to this day: "Hear, O Israel: The LORD our God, the LORD is one.
 Love the LORD your God all your heart and with all your soul and with all your strength.
 These commandments that I give you today are to be on your hearts" (Deut.
 6:4–6).
 When Paul said that love is the greatest of scriptural virtues, he called it the greatest commandment.
 Likewise, he wrote, "The commandments, 'You shall not commit adultery,' 'You shall not murder,' 'You shall not steal,' 'You shall not covet,' and whatever other command there may be, are summed up in this one command: 'Love your neighbor as yourself.'
 Love does no harm to a neighbor.
 Therefore love is the fulfillment of the Law" (Rom.
 13:9–10).

 The New Testament writers all used two different words for "love."
 The first, agapē (G26; verb form is agapaō; G25), refers to a steadfast relationship based on empathy and compassion.
 Many church leaders mistakenly interpret agapē to mean "unconditional love."
 However, God does set conditions for us to be right with him.
 Jesus himself said, "If you love me [agapate], keep my commands" (John 14:15).
-Even the well-known evangelism verse John 3:16 ("For God so loved [ēgapēsen] the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life") belongs to a more significant passage that includes conditions of belief and correct behavior (see John 3:18-21).
-Likewise, John son of Zebedee said, "Dear friends, let us love one another, for love comes from God.
+Even the well-known evangelism verse John 3:16 ("For God so loved [ēgapēsen] the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life") belongs to a more significant passage that includes conditions of belief and correct behavior (John 3:18–21).
+Likewise, the evangelist John said, "Dear friends, let us love one another, for love comes from God.
 Everyone who loves has been born of God and knows God.
-Whoever does not love does not know God, because God is love" (1 John 4:7-8).
+Whoever does not love does not know God, because God is love" (1 John 4:7–8).
 He also clearly defined a "child of God" this way: "This is how we know who the children of God are and who the children of the devil are: Anyone who does not do what is right is not God's child, nor is anyone who does not love their brother and sister" (1 John 3:10).
 Warning: If a church leader tells you that everyone is a child of God, they are a false teacher (see "Narcissism & False Teachers").
 This claim is a significant detour that modern Christendom takes from genuine first-century faith.

 John's gospel features an epilogue where Jesus meets Peter after the resurrection.
 In their early morning chat, Jesus asked Peter three times, "Do you love me?" for each of his betrayals.
 Note the usage of agapaō versus phileō: